-Dear Mr. Fassett:
+Dear Jeff:

-This letter is to confirm that the South Platte Natural Resources District (SPNRD) and the Department of Natural Resources (NeDNR) have jointly determined that the development of a second 10-year increment Integrated Management Plan (IMP) for the SPNRD is necessary.
+This letter is to confirm that Tri-Basin Natural Resources District (TBNRD) and the Department of Natural Resources (NeDNR) have jointly determined that the development of a second 10-year increment integrated management plan (IMP) for the fully and overappropriated portions of the Platte Basin in our district is necessary.
 In accordance with Nebraska Revised Statutes §§ 46-715 through 46-718, the second increment IMP will be developed using a consultative and collaborative process to identify IMP goals and objectives.
-Following adoption of the first increment IMP in 2009, SPNRD and NeDNR have made collaborative efforts to implement the goals and objectives set forth in the IMP and have met regularly to review progress.
+Following adoption of the first increment IMP in 2009, TBNRD and NeDNR have made collaborative efforts to implement the goals and objectives set forth in the IMP and have met regularly to review progress.
 The development of a second increment IMP will allow further progress to be made toward meeting the IMP's goals and objectives pursuant to Neb.
 Rev. Stat. §46-715(2) and to reduce the overall difference between the current and fully appropriated levels of development identified in Neb.
 Rev. Stat. §46-715(5)(c).

-As you are aware, work on the development of the Upper Platte River Basin's second increment basin-wide plan will be winding down in 2018, allowing for the Upper Platte NRDs and NeDNR to direct their time and attention to the development of second increment individual NRD IMPs.
-By initiating the planning and development process for SPNRD's individual IMP now, partners will benefit from having knowledge of the second increment basin-wide plan's proposed goals and objectives, thereby maintaining consistency between the two plans as well as a concurrent plan development schedule.
+As you are aware, work on the development of the Upper Platte River Basin's second increment basin-wide plan will be winding down in 2018, allowing for the Upper Platte NRDs and NeDNR to direct our time and attention to development of individual NRD second increment IMPs.
+By initiating planning and development of TBNRD's individual IMP now, partners will benefit from knowing the second increment basin-wide plan's proposed goals and objectives, enabling us to maintain consistency between the two plans as well as a concurrent plan development schedule.